-- All businesses should be aware of these laws, because other states have similar pending legislation.
+- All businesses should be aware of these laws because other states have similar pending legislation.

 There was a time when using a fingerprint or facial scan in the workplace was reserved for highly sensitive jobs or top-secret government positions.
 Today, however, biometrics are increasingly common in all types of businesses.

-However, as these types of systems become more prominent, numerous legal issues around their use are arising.
-While currently only several states have laws on the books regulating how biometrics can be used in the workplace, that doesn't mean more states won't follow suit.
+However, as these systems become more prominent, numerous legal issues around their use are arising.
+While only several states currently have laws on the books regulating how biometrics can be used in the workplace, that doesn't mean more states won't follow suit.
 With that in mind, Kevin Kelly, a partner in Locke Lord's Labor & Employment group, said all businesses should be aware of these issues.